-As many of my good friends already know, I am obssessed with Eat, Pray, Love and everything Elizabeth Gilbert.
-After reading both her aforementioned best-selling memior, as well as her follow-up – Committed – and watching the film version of Eat, Pray, Love too many times, I have come to hold Elizabeth Gilbert as a personal role-model and inspiration.
+As many of my good friends already know, I am obsessed with Eat, Pray, Love and everything Elizabeth Gilbert.
+After reading both her aforementioned best-selling memoir, as well as her follow-up – Committed – and watching the film version of Eat, Pray, Love too many times, I have come to hold Elizabeth Gilbert as a personal role-model and inspiration.
 Having grown up with a mother who was an english major and is still a literary aficionado, you could say I was raised with an appetite for the written word.
 You see, to people like my mother, Elizabeth Gilbert, and myself, language is something at which to marvel.

 Last week for Valentine’s Day, I wrote my mother a card for the annual occassion, which concluded with the statement: “Be comforted and fortified by my love and admiration for you.”
 My mother was struck by the way that those two words seemed to fit together as distinct yet similar entities.
 Her inclination to marvel at the juxtaposition of two concepts – that of being comforted and that of being fortified – is a hallmark quality of readers and writers alike.